peterSimonson/CS6820HW2/README.md

 Note: I use the files in this folder when you run the executable without any command line arguments.

 ## .github Folder
 This folder contains my github workflow.
-This workflow initializes the submodules, builds the project, and runs all the unit tests.
+This workflow initializes the submodules, builds the project, and runs all the unit tests when you push to master.